chrehall68/llm-critic/README.md

 pip install vllm  # --extra-index-url https://download.pytorch.org/whl/cu128  # required if using 50series GPU
 vllm serve --max-model-len=4096 --gpu-memory-utilization=0.97 --dtype=bfloat16 meta-llama/Llama-3.1-8B-Instruct   # or any other huggingface model
 ```

+With this, you can now run any of the experiments that use an OpenAI client.
+Currently, that includes:

+- `scripts/experiments/openai_critic.py`
+- `scripts/experiments/agents.py`
+- `scripts/experiments/dspyexperiment.py`

+### Other Experiments

+The other experiments can be run in Google Colab.
+They do not require terminal access.
+This includes:

+- `scripts/experiments/perturbation.py`
+- `scripts/experiments/ig.py`
+- `scripts/experiments/deterministic_baseline.py`
+- `scripts/experiments/baseline.py`
+- `scripts/experiments/critic.py`